louisejlee/NVIDIA-Stock-Predictor/README.md

 # NVIDIA-Stock-Predictor

 ### Description:
-(WIP, still developping and improving as skills and knowledge develops)
+(Work in progress, still developping and improving as skills and knowledge develops)